ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Datagrams

-Datagrams can be sent using the DATAGRAM frame as defined in [QUIC-DATAGRAM].
-Just as with server-initiated bidirectional streams, the HTTP/3 specification does not assign any semantics to the datagrams, hence making this document a normative reference for all HTTP/3 connections in which the `http3_transport_support` option is negotiated.
-The format of those datagrams SHALL be the session ID, followed by the user-specified payload ({{fig-datagram}}).
+Datagrams can be sent using the DATAGRAM frame as defined in [QUIC-DATAGRAM] and {{!H3-DATAGRAM=I-D.schinazi-quic-h3-datagram}}.
+For all HTTP/3 connections in which the `http3_transport_support` option is negotiated, the Flow Identifier is set to the session ID.
+In other words, the format of datagrams SHALL be the session ID, followed by the user-specified payload ({{fig-datagram}}).